litstack/docs/crud/show.md

 ### Default Device

-The default device can be changed in the config `fjord.php` under 'crud.preview.default_device'.
+The default device can be changed in the config `lit.php` under 'crud.preview.default_device'.

 ```php